-15 KPIs Every Construction Company Should Track (And How to Actually Use Them)
+15 Construction KPIs Every Contractor Should Track

 Most contractors know they should be “tracking their numbers.”
 Fewer know which numbers actually matter.
 And even fewer use those numbers to make real decisions.